mxw/mxawng/src/collections/_recs/la/tamales-elena.md

 is, i think, habanero based, and was way too hot for me (especially in the summer heat).  the jalapeno and cilantro <mark>salsa verde</mark> was perfect.

-when i went, the little restaurant had closed and only the truck was open. it's open until it sells out, which was around 11 a.m. on weekdays and 12.30 p.m. on weekends.
+when i was in town, the little restaurant had shut down but the food truck was running.  it's open until it sells out, which was around 11 a.m. on weekdays and 12.30 p.m. on weekends.